 Laxatives

-Many common over the counter laxatives are licensed for short-term use only and they can become less effective if taken in the long-term.
-They're usually taken orally either as a tablet or a sachet of powder that you mix with water and drink.
-It's important to work together with your MS specialist nurse or continence advisor to find the approach that works best for you.
-This might involve a little bit of trial and error to begin with.
+There are different types of laxatives which work in different ways.
+Speak with your MS specialist nurse or continence advisor to find the approach that works best for you.
+This might involve a bit of trial and error to begin with.

 Rectal stimulants

-These suppositories and enemas are used to lubricate the stool to make it easier to pass or to stimulate the bowel to empty.
-They are an important part of a bowel management routine as they allow you to choose when to open your bowels.
+Rectal stimulants are an important part of a bowel management routine as they allow you to choose when to open your bowels.

 Transanal irrigation

-Transanal irrigation, also known as rectal irrigation, involves introducing warm tap water into the bowel via the anus using a catheter or cone whilst you sit on the toilet.
-The water helps to wash faeces out of the bowel and encourages the muscles in the bowel to contract and push the faeces out.
-It can be useful if you've been unable to successfully manage your bowel with medication and toileting alone.
-There are a number of systems currently available on prescription, including Peristeen, Qufora, Aquaflush and Irypump.
-Assessment and training with a suitable healthcare professional is essential before using transanal irrigation.
+Transanal irrigation – also known as rectal irrigation – involves introducing warm tap water into your bowel.
+The water is inserted via the anus, using a catheter or cone, whilst you sit on the toilet.
+The water helps to wash faeces out of the bowel and encourages the bowel muscles to contract.
+This helps to push the faeces out without straining.

 Find out more